PLASTICS & THE ENVIRONMENT

 While the Truth Is Putting On Its Shoes”

 Even though I know that the effort is futile, I am a scientist, so I feel it is my duty to present the evidence for those rare people who are not just pretending to care about the environment to be popular and to look good.
 This site is for the few people who genuinely care and can find just a few minutes to fact-check what we’ve been told.

 Q. Are plastics and bad for the environment and should we ban them?

-A. No, according to scientific studies, plastics are usually the greenest option.
+A. No, according to a huge number of LCA reports and scientific studies, plastics are usually the greenest option.
 They are better for the environment than metal, glass, cotton and usually paper, so replacing plastic harms the environment.
 Plus, getting rid of plastics would be terrible – no internet, no cell phones, no computers, no medical devices, no electricity to our homes, and so on.